nycmeshnet/nycmesh.net/content/network-status.md

 ---
 title: "Network status"
 ---
+2019-1-28

+DE-CIX New York, our internet exchange point is giving us new IPv4 addresses.
+This will cause a small amount of downtime as we switch addresses over the next two days.

+Change period starts: on 2019-01-28 at 10:00 EST (15:00 UTC) End of change period: on 2019-01-30 at 07:00 EST (12:00 UTC)

 2018-12-15

 Finished connecting Henry to SN1 using 60GHz gear, this upgrades Rivington connection to about 800Mbps.